LindaAmnell/Bidify/README.md

 - Entity Framework Core
 - Dependency Injection

-The frontend communicates with the API using JWT-based authentication.
+The React frontend communicates with the API using REST endpoints and JWT-based authentication.